Guidelines for the Series Options for Teaching

 If the manuscript is approved

-After the committee approves a manuscript and the staff has reviewed the final version of it, the manuscript is transmitted to the MLA’s office of publishing operations for copyediting, design, and production.
+After the committee approves a manuscript and the staff has reviewed the final version of it, the manuscript is transmitted to the MLA for copyediting, design, and production.
 At that time, contributors receive contracts.
+If contributors do not sign and return contracts by the due date set by the MLA, the MLA reserves the right not to publish the contribution.

 The editors of a volume receive royalties.
 Editors and contributors receive complimentary copies of the volume and other benefits.